 The Jeremy Thomas Moss 2nd Chance Welding Endowed Scholarship

 The Jeremy Thomas Moss 2nd Chance Welding Endowed Scholarship was established by his family.
 Whereas Jeremy was given a “2nd Chance” it is the earnest desire that other students who struggle greatly be embraced, encouraged, and assisted with this scholarship.
-The family saw first hand the impact of a few had on Jeremy by giving him an opportuity to right himself and be hopeful for a bright future.
+The family saw first hand the impact of a few had on Jeremy by giving him an opportunity to right himself and be hopeful for a bright future.
 Preference will be given to a Bladen County resident.
-The recipient must be a full time student in the Welding program and maintain a 2.0 GPA.
+The recipient must be a full time student in the welding program and maintain a 2.0 GPA.

 The Charles Munn Jr. Endowed Scholarship